 Every year, my family and I travel across the country and around the world, flying in business class and staying luxury hotels.
 It's not that we're rich, we just know how to earn and redeem points and miles offered by airlines, hotels, and credit card issuers.
 The truth is that collecting and spending these points and miles is not that hard, anyone can do it.
 Like so many things, the challenging part can be getting started, as most advice you read about this subject is for those who are already very familiar with it.
-So today I'm launching a four part series to help get you started.
+So today I'm launching a five part series to help get you started.
 Where do you want to go?

 A long time ago, airlines decided to that they would like to reward their best customers by offering them a free trip after several paid flights.
 Think of this like a sandwich shop that hands out a punch card; after maybe eight or ten punches, your next sandwich is free.
 Only the airlines decided to use miles instead of punch cards, granting passengers one mile in their frequent flier account for every mile flown.
 After so many miles, typically 25,000 for a domestic trip, frequent fliers could take a free trip.
 It all seemed pretty simple at the time.

 Next, the rarely profitable airline industry teamed up with the highly profitable banking industry to offer frequent flier miles to its credit card holders, typically at the rate of one for every dollar spent with the card.
 Eventually, hotels started offering their guests points for each dollar spent there.
 Finally, the banks major worked to cut out the middle men and offered their own reward points.
 Now, we are left in a world where every airline, hotel chain, car rental agency and bank offers some form of miles and points program.
 Each has its own terms and conditions, and its own reward chart dictating how many points or miles you need for a particular award.

 Navigating the ins and outs of a single program is not all that complicated, but trying to keep track of login names, passwords and balances of multiple programs can be a daunting task.
 The first thing that anyone should do when they realize that they belong to multiple programs is to consolidate all of their information in one place.
 You could use a spreadsheet, either an electronic one or a paper one.
 Otherwise, you might opt for a free service that stores all of this information online, such as Award Wallet or UsingMiles.
 If you manage all of your own personal accounts and help other family members too, electronic organization becomes essential.